Orthostatic Hypotension – Diagnosis, Symptoms, and Treatment

 Orthostatic hypotension is a medical condition characterized by a significant drop in blood pressure upon standing.
-This often leads to symptoms of dizziness and faintness, and may occasionally result in loss of consciousness.
+This often leads to symptoms of dizziness and faintness and may occasionally result in loss of consciousness.
 Rarely, orthostatic hypotension can lead to angina (chest pain) or even stroke.
 The most common causes of orthostatic hypotension include intravascular volume depletion (dehydration) or autonomic reflex impairment.

 Volume depletion frequently occurs in the setting of antihypertensive use, particularly with diuretics.
 This is especially common in the elderly population.
-Autonomic dysreflexia may occur in individuals with central or peripheral nervous system disorders such as Parkinson disease.
+Autonomic dysreflexia may occur in individuals with central or peripheral nervous system disorders such as Parkinson's disease.

 What Causes Orthostatic Hypotension?

 The most common causes of orthostatic hypotension include intravascular volume depletion (dehydration) or autonomic reflex impairment.
 Volume depletion frequently occurs in the setting of diuretic use, especially in the elderly population.
 It may also affect athletes who drink inadequate amounts of fluids with extreme physical activity.
 Individuals at higher altitudes who do not keep up with insensible water loss are also at increased risk.
-Patients with coexisting illnesses resulting in fever, nausea, vomiting, diarrhea, or poor oral intake can also become significantly dehydrated and develop orthostatic hypotension.
+Patients with coexisting illnesses resulting in fever, nausea, vomiting, diarrhea, or inadequate oral intake can also become significantly dehydrated and develop orthostatic hypotension.

 Autonomic dysreflexia may occur in individuals with central or peripheral nervous system disorders.
-This may include individuals with Parkinson disease, multiple system atrophy, diabetic autonomic neuropathy, paraneoplastic autonomic failure, or stroke.
-Patients with spinal disease also often develop autonomic dysfunction.
-When autonomic function is impaired, blood pressure decreases upon standing because sympathetic vasoconstriction cannot compensate appropriately – this results in decreased blood perfusion to the brain, leading to dizziness and potentially loss of consciousness.
+This may include individuals with Parkinson's disease, multiple system atrophy, diabetic autonomic neuropathy, paraneoplastic autonomic failure, or stroke.
+Patients with the spinal disease also often develop autonomic dysfunction.
+When an autonomic function is impaired, blood pressure decreases upon standing because sympathetic vasoconstriction cannot compensate appropriately – this results in decreased blood perfusion to the brain, leading to dizziness and potentially loss of consciousness.

 Substances that increase the risk of orthostatic hypotension include: